-The Firstbeat analytic engine uses heartbeat data to open a window through which the reactions of your autonomic nervous system can be examined.
-Activity in the sympathetic branch signals stress, while parasympathetic dominance indicates rest and recovery.
+Firstbeat Life‘s cutting-edge analytics use heartbeat data to open a window through which the reactions of your autonomic nervous system can be examined.
+Activity in the sympathetic branch signals stress while parasympathetic dominance indicates rest and recovery.
 As a result, hidden stress that you may not have been otherwise aware of becomes visible and easy to manage.

-The signs of excessive stress are typically classified into four categories: physical, emotional, behavioural and cognitive.
+The signs of excessive stress are typically classified into four categories: physical, emotional, behavioral, and cognitive.
 Here are some of the most common symptoms: